Peeeeteer/tabbie/README.md

 - Basicly your own little twitch streamer in the corner doing faces
 - Talk to you using voice + LCD expressions 🎙️
 - Help you with your day:
-  - ✅ Manage a to-do list
+  - ✅ Manage a to-do list (Pomodoro thing)
   - 🗓️ Show your upcoming schedule
   - 📄 Even read documents out loud